edgarcrssn/handball-club-api/README.md

 npm run start:dev
 ```

-You can apply run the seed to hydrate the database with some data :
+You can run the seed to hydrate the database with some data :
 ```zsh
 npm run db:init
 ```